 - (2020-) Member of the Editorial Board of the IEEE Transactions on Dependable and Secure Computing.
 IEEE Computer Society. - (2020-) Member of the Editorial Board of the Journal of Logical and Algebraic Methods in Programming, Elsevier. - (2019-) Member of the Editorial Board of the Journal of Computer Security.
-IOS Press. - (2017-20) Member of the Editorial Board of Proceedings on Privacy Enhancing Technologies (PoPETs), De Gruyter. - (2015-) Member of the Editorial Board of Acta Informatica, Springer. - (2014-) Member of the Advising Board of LIPIcs: Leibniz International Proceedings in Informatics, Schloss Dagstuhl-Leibniz Center for Informatics. - (2006-) Member of the Editorial Board of Mathematical Structures in Computer Science, Cambridge University Press.
+IOS Press. - (2015-) Member of the Editorial Board of Acta Informatica, Springer. - (2014-) Member of the Editorial Board of LIPIcs: Leibniz International Proceedings in Informatics, Schloss Dagstuhl -Leibniz Center for Informatics. - (2006-) Member of the Editorial Board of Mathematical Structures in Computer Science, Cambridge University Press.

-9.1.4 Program committee member for conferences and workshops
+9.1.4 Invited talks